sokuzen/pudding.coffee/content/posts/set-up-ef-core-on-asp-net-core-web-api-3-1/index.md

     services.AddScoped<IWeatherForecastRepository, DbWeatherForecastRepository>();

 And that's it!
 You should now be able to see the data persisted on the database.
-Turning off the server will not restart the data.
+Turning off the server will not reset the data.

 # Final Notes

+As you can see, we didn't even change anything on the controller class.
+We simply added an implementation of the existing interface, then switched-out the existing one by injecting the new one to the already existing classes.

-Let me reiterate here that when you have changes to the models, you have to re-apply Migrations by running the two commands mentioned in step 4.
+Also, let me reiterate here that when you have changes to the models, you have to re-apply Migrations by running the two commands mentioned in step 4.
+EF wants to prevent data loss when you update your schema.

-You can also see the final project on the [apply-ef-migrations branch](https://github.com/sokuzen/SimpleWeatherForecast/tree/apply-ef-migrations).
+You can see the changes we applied on the [apply-ef-migrations branch](https://github.com/sokuzen/SimpleWeatherForecast/tree/apply-ef-migrations) of the same project.